sancy1/axioquan-cloudflare/README.md

 ## 🌟 Project Overview

 **AxioQuan** is a feature-rich e-learning platform where teachers and students connect in a modern, interactive environment.
-Built as a monolithic full-stack Next.js application, it eliminates the need for a separate backend — all API routes, server-side rendering, authentication, and real-time features live within a single codebase.
+Built as a monolithic full-stack Next.js application, it serves two critical functions:

+1. **Full-Stack Server** — All API routes, server-side rendering, authentication, and real-time features live within a single codebase, eliminating the need for a separate backend.
+2. **API Consumer** — Integrates with specialized microservices for payment processing, notifications, and messaging to provide a comprehensive learning experience.

 > 💡 **For Employers:** This project demonstrates production-level full-stack development combined with a complete DevOps pipeline including Infrastructure as Code, Docker containerization, and automated CI/CD deployment.